NativSibony/html-to-pdf/README.md

-# html-pdf-converter
+# html-to-pdfx

-html-pdf-converter is a lightweight JavaScript library that allows you to convert HTML elements into PDF documents using `html2canvas` and `jsPDF`.
+html-to-pdfx is a lightweight JavaScript library that allows you to convert HTML elements into PDF documents using `html2canvas` and `jsPDF`.
 This library provides an easy way to generate and download PDFs directly from your web application.

 ## Features